Who will be the Robot Combat League's National Champions?

 The Robot Combat League National Championship will bring the Top Ranked Combat Robots from across North America together to see who is truly the best.

 What weight classes are included?
 The championship event will include robots ranging from 150g Fairyweights to 30lb Sportsman.
-Currently the League tracks 30lb Featherweight ranks but it is unlikely that the Featherweight class will be included in this first Championship event due to our arena situation.
+Currently the League tracks 30lb Featherweight ranks but unfortunately we can't run the Featherweight class at this first Championship event due to our arena situation.

 What is the Event Format?

 For all weight classes, the event will use a double-elimination format with a single final match.
 If a team has two robots that are scheduled to compete, the bots must fight each other so you'll need a radio for each robot.
-If you don't want them to fight each other then the winner will be decided by a coin toss.
+If both bots are functional but you don't want them to fight each other then the winner will be decided by a coin toss.
 If a bot truely cannot continue due to damage it will be allowed to forefit at the event organizers discretion.